Is it good or bad? Irrelevant.

-I haven’t published the text and I don’t intend to.
+I haven’t published the text, and I don’t intend to.
 But if you wish me to send it to you privately, you can write me an e-mail and I will.

 1. If somebody likes your presentation, it doesn’t mean it’s great.
 It might just be that they’re in the target.

 2. If somebody doesn’t like your presentation, it doesn’t mean it’s terrible.
-It might just mean that they’re not in target.
+It might just mean that they’re not in the target.

 “Are you tired enough of being psychologically fucked?”

 That was on the day of the premiere.
 The hall was full of people.
-It was shocking, and I meant it to be, because it raised an expectation, as a spectacle, that was fulfilled (even if from a literary standpoint it is not good enough).
-One of the participants in the audience at the spectacle even told me she wanted to star in the next play setup.
+It was shocking, and I meant it to be, because it raised an expectation, as a spectacle, that was fulfilled (even if from a literary standpoint, it is not good enough).
+One of the participants in the audience at the spectacle even told me she wanted to star in the following play setup.
 That brings me to…